temporalio/cli/docs/workflow/cancel.md

 Cancel a Workflow Execution.

->Canceling a running Workflow Execution records a `WorkflowExecutionCancelRequested` event in the Event History.
-A new command task will be scheduled.
-After cancellation, the Workflow Execution can perform cleanup work.
+    Canceling a running Workflow Execution records a `WorkflowExecutionCancelRequested` event in the Event History.

+    After cancellation, the Workflow Execution can perform cleanup work,and a new command task will be scheduled.

 **--address**
 host:port for Temporal frontend service